duyapat-christony/duyapat-christony.github.io/_posts/grade-7/quarter-1/2024-11-03-solving-exterior-angle-and-adjacent-interior-angle.md

 ---

+### Example 4

-**Example 4:** Given m∠7 = 56°, determine m∠8, where ∠7 is an exterior angle and ∠8 is the adjacent interior angle.
+Given m∠7 = 56°, determine m∠8, where ∠7 is an exterior angle and ∠8 is the adjacent interior angle.

 **Solution:** Since ∠7 and ∠8 are supplementary angles, their measures add up to 180°.